vatis-project/website/docs/client.md

 * **Profile:** A Profile is the container for one or more ATIS Composites.
 * **Composite:** Each ATIS station is defined as its own Composite.
 Within each Composite, you can specify the current airport conditions and other pertinent ATIS information.
 * **Preset:** A Preset is used to save the Airport Conditions, NOTAMS and other ATIS settings.
 A Composite can have one or more saved Presets.
-For example, you might create a Preset for "WEST OPS" and one for "EAST OPS".
+For example, you might create a Preset for "WEST OPS" one for "EAST OPS", etc.

 ## Profiles

-Each time you launch vATIS, a dialog with a list of Profiles.
+Each time you launch vATIS, a dialog window with a list of Profiles will appear.
 The first time you run vATIS, the list will be empty.
-Most users will download and import profiles created by the Facility Engineer of their ARTCC.
+Most users will download and import Profiles created by the Facility Engineer of their ARTCC.

 To open a Profile, double-click the name of the Profile in the list.
 The Profile dialog will hide and the main vATIS window will appear.

 ![Settings](media/ProfileDialog.png ':size=345')

 **Import Profile**<br/>
 To import a vATIS Profile, click the **Import** button.
 A file browser dialog will show allowing you to browse to the location of the Profile file.
-Importing a Profile will import the associated Composites and their configured options and settings.
+Importing a Profile will import the associated Composites and their associated options and settings.

 **Create a New Profile**<br/>
 To create a new Profile, click the **New** button at the top right of the Profile dialog window.
-You will be prompted to enter a name for the profile.
+You will be prompted to enter a name for the Profile.
 A Profile can contain one more Composites.
 For example, you might create a Profile for Los Angeles Center and name it "Los Angeles (ZLA)".

 **Export Profile**<br/>
 You can export a Profile by highlighting the Profile name in the list and clicking the **Export** button.
-This function is useful if you (e.g. Facility Engineer) want to share the Profile with other users or if you want to export Profile to make a backup copy.
+This function is useful if you want to share the Profile with others or if you want to export Profile to make a backup copy.

 ## Main Window

 ![Main Window](media/MainWindow_Annotated.png ':size=370')

 <span class="circle">1</span> Opens the vATIS [Settings](client?id=settings) window.
-Within this window, you can set your VATSIM credentials, make the vATIS window stay on top, and enable or disable the ATIS notification sound.
+The Settings window is where you will save your VATSIM credentials, make the vATIS window stay on top, and toggle the ATIS notification sound.

 <span class="circle">2</span> Opens the [Profile Configuration](client?id=profile-configuration) window.
-Within this window, you can create, modify, or delete Composites.
+This window is where you can create, modify, or delete Composites.

 <span class="circle">3</span> The current Zulu (UTC) time.

 <span class="circle">4</span> Hides the main vATIS window and opens the "Mini Display" window.

 <span class="circle">5</span> The Composites associated with the current Profile.
-If the ATIS is connected and actively transmitting, the ATIS letter will be displayed next to the station identifier in cyan colored letters.
+If the ATIS is connected and actively transmitting, the ATIS letter will be displayed next to the station identifier (cyan-colored letter).
 The ATIS letter will blink yellow if there is a new update.
-The ATIS letter will disappear if the ATIS is not connected to the network.

 <span class="circle">6</span> The current ATIS letter.
 Left-click the ATIS letter to increment to the next letter in sequence.
 Right-click to go back to the previous letter.

 <span class="circle">7</span> The current METAR report.

-<span class="circle">8</span> The current wind and pressure setting from the METAR report.
+<span class="circle">8</span> The current surface wind and altimeter from the METAR report.

 <span class="circle">9</span> A free-form text field used to define current [Airport Conditions](client?id=airport-conditions), such as active runways, approaches in use, etc.